gournge/gournge.github.io/_posts/2023-02-28-Circlestones game.md

 # Introduction

-This piece of work loosely researches properties of a certain type of a discrete time random process - a simple game that will be reffered to throughout as *Circlestones*.
+This piece of work loosely researches properties of a certain type of a discrete time random process - a simple game coined as *Circlestones*.

 **Definition 1.
 Circlestones**
 > $n$ distinct (numbered) stones are arranged in a circle.
 For every stone in order (after the $n$-th stone we turn back to the one with the smallest index) we move it right (with probability $p$), left (with probability $q$) or leave it in place (with probability $1-p-q$).
 If a spot is occupied the current stone takes the place of the stone that has been on the spot earlier.